cralor/cralor.github.io/about.md

 Hey!
 My name is Chris.
 I'm a current Computer Science student at Rochester Institute of Technology.
 I'm a huge technology fanboy, outdoors enthusiast, and all-around adventurer.
 I love trying new things, and I'll be sharing these experiences with you!

+For more professional information, check out my [LinkedIn](http://www.linkedin.com/in/christophergullo/).

 If you're interested in contacting me, you can do so at chris [ at ] gullo.io